Master of Computer Science

 The Graduate School online application along with detailed instructions regarding the application can be found here at the Graduate School application site.
 The following material should be included in the Graduate School Application:

 2. Diversity Statement - required of domestic applicants only.
 International applicants do not need to complete this statement, but they are welcome to complete a statement.
-(4000 character limit recommended)
+(4000 character limit recommended; does not include spaces)

 You must indicate all the colleges and graduate schools you have attended.
 Unofficial transcripts must be uploaded directly to the admissions application per these instructions.
 Official transcripts are required for those students admitted to the program.